MiklosPathy/zplusnth/README.md

 # Z+nth

-A Z + n 'th totally unnecessary software synthesizer project only for my own (others?) entertainment.
+A Z + n 'th totally unnecessary software synthesizer project only for my own (others?) education and entertainment.
 For a change, this one written in C#, and runs only on Windows.

 You will need Naudio for compile.
 Use Nuget to obtain it.
 Maybe it will do it for you automatically, i dont know.